RafaelFino/Data2Parquet-go/README.md

 - **RedisPassword**: RedisPassword configuration tag, describe the password of the Redis server, its an optional field.
 The default value is empty.
 - **RedisRecoveryKey**: RedisRecoveryKey configuration tag, describe the recovery key in Redis, its an optional field.
 The default value is `recovery`.
 - **RedisDLQPrefix**: RedisDLQPrefix configuration tag, describe the prefix of the DLQ key in Redis, its an optional field.
 The default value is `dlq`.
+- **RedisLockTTL**: RedisLockTTL configuration tag, describe the TTL of the lock key in Redis, its an optional field.
+The default value is `2.5x` 'FlushInterval` value.
+- **RedisLockInstanceName**: RedisLockInstanceName configuration tag, describe the instance name of the lock key in Redis, its an optional field.
+The default value is empty and in this case, instance hostname will be considered.
+- **RedisTimeout**: RedisTimeout configuration tag, describe the timeout of the Redis server, its an optional field.
+The default value is empty, in this case, `0` will be the value (Redis defaults).
 - **S3BucketName**: S3BucketName configuration tag, describe the bucket name in S3, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3Region**: S3Region configuration tag, describe the region of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3RoleName**: S3RoleName configuration tag, describe the role name of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.